DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### DUAL-WIELDING (page 14)

 A hero can attack with more than one item if those items all share the stat that is being tested.
-When attacking with more than one item, the hero can spend successes (snow emoji icon) to resolve abilities on any of the chosen items.
+When attacking with more than one item, the hero can spend successes (a sunburst symbol) to resolve abilities on any of the chosen items.
 If the hero is attacking an adjacent enemy group, all of the chosen items must have the ranged (icon of a right-pointed dart with a white-shaped right-pointed arrow in it) icon.

 > A portrait showing a hero's sword statistics